Character-Specific Pages: Kazuma Kiryu | Goro Majima | Akira Nishikiyama | Ichiban Kasuga

 - Lightning Bruiser: If age slowed him down it sure as hell isn't apparent.
 His strength and agility seem to surpass Kiryu's at times particularly during his Quick Time Event.
 Even Kiryu admits he probably would have lost had Joji been in his prime.

-- Put on a Bus: As a loyal agent of the CIA, he really doesn't have much of a place in any of the later Japan-focused plots unless they decide to involve the CIA again.
+- Put on a Bus: As a loyal agent of the CIA, he really doesn't have much of a place in any of the later Japan-centric plots unless they decide to involve the CIA again.

 - Red Herring: Turns out he's not actually the one who shot Daigo and Nakahara.

 - The Stoic: His icy cold demeanor doesn't falter once.
 At one point, he does offer a smile to Kiryu when he compliments his eyes and compares them to his brother's but it just makes him even more mysterious, especially since he does so in English to prevent Kiryu from understanding.
-Even when you're fighting him, he has the most subdued voice lines for a boss in the game.
+Even when you're fighting him, he has the most subdued voice lines for a boss fight in the game.

 - Strong Family Resemblance: Heavily resembles an older Shintaro Kazama, to the shock of Kiryu and Kashiwagi.